 In the 1980s, upon starting the Foundation, Aldigé recalls, “Everyone was focused on the ‘magic bullet’ and everyone was focused on finding something that was going to cure cancer.
 And that’s what people thought was going to be the solution—a cure.
 Prevention was not in the mainstream.
 I think the attitude of most people was that cancer was a disease you were either going to get or you weren’t.
 There wasn’t anything you could do to keep yourself from getting it.
 The screening technologies were not nearly as good as they are now.
 We understood that it was a disease caused by genetic mutations, but we didn’t understand nearly as much as we do now about the science of how those mutations lead to cancer.”

-Over the years the Foundation has provided millions to support cancer research to better understand the disease, funding many impressive discoveries.
+Over the years the Foundation has invested millions to support cancer research to better understand the disease, funding many impressive discoveries.
 Aldigé has met dozens of researchers supported by the Foundation and followed their careers at leading medical institutions.
 Many researchers have approached Aldigé saying, “You gave me my first grant and here’s what I’ve done.”
 And some of them are now scientific superstars.

 Hope for the Future